 Section 18AE of the Bail Act allows an informant or the DPP to make an application for bail to be revoked to the court where an accused is required to appear on bail (noting that for an accused charged with murder, any application must be before the Supreme Court).
 For example, this may occur when an accused has not complied with bail conditions previously set or is alleged to have reoffended while on bail.
 There is no “threshold” circumstance for an application for revocation to be made.
 On hearing an application to revoke bail, the court can either grant or refuse the application.
+An application for bail under section 18 must be conducted as a de novo hearing and determined in accordance with section 4 (see Elsayed VSC 120).
 The DPP can appeal to the Supreme Court any decision not to revoke bail (s 18AG).
 If bail is revoked, an accused can reapply for bail providing the court is satisfied that there are new facts and circumstances that have arisen since the revocation, or that the accused was not legally represented at the time of the application, or that the revocation was done by a bail justice.

-A court must give reasons for any decision to refuse or revoke bail.
+Courts must give reasons for refusing or revoking bail.

 If an accused person is convicted of an offence and sentenced in the Magistrates’ Court and lodges an appeal against conviction and/or sentence (to be heard in the County Court), they may apply for bail in the Magistrates’ Court pending the hearing of the appeal.
 The Magistrates’ Court must determine the application as if the accused was charged and is awaiting hearing for the offence subject of the appeal (Criminal Procedure Act 2009 (Vic) s 265(2)).
 While it depends upon the individual facts of the case, it is common for an accused person to be granted bail on conditions if they have an appeal pending in the County Court, particularly if the person has been on bail and has complied with all bail conditions before the hearing of the charges in the Magistrates’ Court.